jonathanBieler/GtkIDE.jl/README.md

 You can create a function for a selected piece of code by pressing `Ctrl+e` and typing the name of the function.
 GtkIDE will try to guess the parameters but will fail to do so in some situations.

-### Editing text

-When editing markdown files (.md) autocompletion will display a list of English words from the [12Dicts Package](http://wordlist.aspell.net/12dicts/), instead of the standard Julia vocabulary.
-When pressing tab with a piece of text selected it will show you a couple of options you can apply to that text.

 ### Projects